com-lihaoyi/mill/readme.md

 Cross builds, using the `Cross` data structure, are just another kind of node in the object hierarchy.
-The only difference is syntax: from the command line you'd run something via `mill run Core.cross[a].printIt` while from code you use `Core.cross("a").printIt` due to different restrictions in Scala/Bash syntax.
+The only difference is syntax: from the command line you'd run something via `mill Core.cross[a].printIt` while from code you use `Core.cross("a").printIt` due to different restrictions in Scala/Bash syntax.

 ### Caching by default